Finding the assessed and market values of a commercial property is not always an easy task.

 Public Records Property Value Search

 Another way to understand a properties market value is to search through local property sales records to again look at properties that have recently sold.

 You can search your local assessor’s online portal to find sales deeds and other records that have been filed in recent months.

 While ACRIS Document Search typically serves as the best example of what a public records search can look like, other states and counties around the country also offer very useful search platforms.

 - Maryland’s State Department of Assessments and Taxation (SDAT)

 - New Jersey’s “Open Public Records Search System.”

-Using any of these sites allows you to see sales documents tied to local commercial properties, working in a similar way to that of Reonomy comps.
+Using any of these sites allows you to see sales documents tied to local commercial properties, working in a similar way to that of Reonomy’s comps.

-If you’re a bit more strapped for time, or simply would rather let someone else do the value searching for you, you can turn to a consultant or commercial appraisal service.
+If you’re a bit more strapped for time, or simply would rather let someone else find a property value, you can turn to a consultant, researcher, or more formally, an appraiser.

 No matter the case, finding commercial property values does not have to be as difficult as it once was—and getting started only takes a few clicks.